nicolassimoncini/TFEHelper/src/Backend/README.md

 }

 ```
-This example returns just one `PublicationPLG` instance to TFEHelper.Backend.
+This example returns one `PublicationPLG` hardcoded instance to TFEHelper.Backend.

 Currently only `PluginType.PublicationsCollector` is supported.
 In the future more plugin types will be incorporated.